-- 1. Students must maintain a cumulative grade point average of 3.0. - 2.
-The normal full-time course load is nine hours.
+- 2. The normal full-time course load is nine hours.
 Students may carry up to twelve hours with advisor approval.
-No more than twelve hours can be taken in any term or in overlapping terms.

-- All course work in the program must be taken in regular class situations and must be successfully completed prior to the internship.
+No more than twelve hours can be taken in any term or in overlapping terms. - 3.
+All course work in the program must be taken in regular class situations and must be successfully completed prior to the internship.
 After students have enrolled in the program, all remaining requirements must be completed at Spring Hill College. - 4.
 If in the course of the student's progressing through the curriculum, gaps in knowledge, skills, or teaching performance become evident in any academic area at the undergraduate or graduate level, the education faculty will meet to discuss the observed deficiency to determine a course of remediation.
 This will be communicated to the student and the student must complete the remediation prior to continuing the program. - 5.
 Demonstrated potential for teaching, including successful performance in laboratory and five-day structured field experiences. - 6.
-Submission of an official report reflecting a passing score on all sections of the Alabama Educator Certification Assessment Program (AECAP) Basic Skills Test.
-M.A.T. students will be required to take this exam at mid-point in their graduate programs (approximately 12-15 semester hours) and may not proceed beyond 18 semester hours until evidence of a passing score is on file. - Application for internship; review of performance and approval by the education faculty.
-The full-time internship takes place in an approved local school. - 8.
+Application for internship; review of performance and approval by the education faculty.
+The full-time internship takes place in an approved local school. - 7.
 Students who do not attend the required orientation session during their first term will not be permitted to enroll in laboratory courses beyond their first term until they attend another regularly scheduled orientation session.
 A new student enrolled in laboratory experience courses in the first term may be administratively withdrawn from the courses in question if the student fails to attend the required orientation.
 Students are required to purchase and become familiar with the division's Guidebook for Professional Experiences.
-The Guidebook is used in the orientation session. - Failure to perform or conduct oneself according to the rules and guidelines for laboratory experiences or the internship can result in the education faculty's refusal to permit a student to continue in the education program.
+The Guidebook is used in the orientation session. - 8.
+Failure to perform or conduct oneself according to the rules and guidelines for laboratory experiences or the internship can result in the education faculty's refusal to permit a student to continue in the education program.